storyprotocol/documentation/docs/Developers/get-started-with-the-smart-contracts/sc-register-an-ip-asset.md

 * `tokenContract` - the address of your NFT collection
 * `tokenId` - your NFT's ID

-Let's create a test file to see it work and verify the results:
+Let's create a test file under `test/0_IPARegistrar.sol` to see it work and verify the results:

 > 📘 Contract Addresses
 >